o-o-overflow/dc2021q-rad/service/README.md

    case the module will execute after it has been enabled.
 4. Modules are written using eBPF, and are encoded using a simple majority voting algorithm (best of 7) for error correction.
 So, uploaded modules must correctly decode to a working exploit as well as survive bit errors.
-5. A custom syscall is provided that will read from a short path on disk.
+5. A custom eBPF syscall is provided that will read from a short path on disk.
 The flag can be read into the eBPF working memory, which will then be leaked into an event log message.

-A working exploit is included as an integration test in `rad_client/test` (modulo putting the satellite on an orbital trajectory through the inner Van Allen belt which depends on the starting position).
+A working exploit is included as an integration test in `service/rad_client/test` (modulo putting the satellite on an orbital trajectory through the inner Van Allen belt which depends on the starting position).

 ## Known Bugs